jgm/djot.js/README.md

 There is also a [JSON
 schema](https://github.com/jgm/djot.js/blob/main/djot-schema.json)
-which can be used to verify conformity to the AST programatically.
+which can be used to verify conformity to the AST programmatically.